-Balancing out the gender equity equation, smartly
+Balancing Out The Gender Equity Equation, Smartly

 But then again, surely men can achieve this collaborative modus operandi?
 While admitting they can, Jorge pointed out that women are naturally equipped with soft skills, a huge asset in the male-dominated hospitality sector.
 This is especially true for OBLU Select Lobigili, which caters extensively to honeymooners and couples.

-"Chauvinistic as it might sound, should there be a discrepancy in service, guests are likely to be more receptive to a woman associate explaining herself, than their male counterpart.
-They have empathy and are more understanding and ," Jorge candidly stated.
+"Chauvinistic as it might sound, should there be a discrepancy in service, guests are likely to be more receptive to a woman associate explaining herself than their male counterpart.
+They have empathy and are more understanding," Jorge candidly stated.
 "And once the initial discomfort or displeasure is overcome, she can quickly take course correction steps to leave a smile on the guest's face."

 Moreover, having women associates from India and Indonesia has an added benefit - these ladies can cater to the growing tribe of tourists from these regions and make them feel at home by speaking in their local language.